techbrett/OfficeDocs-SkypeForBusiness/Teams/block-inbound-calls.md

 #### Remove a number exception

-The **Remove-CsInboundExemptNumberPattern** cmdlet will remove the given number pattern from the tenant list.
+The **Remove-CsInboundExemptNumberPattern** cmdlet removes the given number pattern from the tenant list.
 In this example, the **Identity** parameter is required.

 If the identity isn't known, use the **Get-CsInboundExemptNumberPattern** cmdlet to first locate the proper pattern and note the identity.
 Then, run the **Remove-CsInboundExemptNumberPattern** cmdlet and pass the appropriate identity value.
 Allow time for replication before you test and validate.